-- (a) An appointment may be revoked by the candidate at any time by notifying the Returning Officer in writing.
+- 605(7) Revocation of appointment - (a) An appointment may be revoked by the candidate at any time by notifying the Returning Officer in writing.
 The revocation will take effect on the day that the Returning Officer receives the written revocation. - (b) The appointment may be revoked by the Returning Officer at any time if, in their opinion, the Scrutineer has failed to obey a lawful direction of the Returning Officer or an Electoral Assistant.